amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_VALIDATION.md

 ### Overlap metric — globally normalised Hellinger distance

 Fisher overlap uses the **global normalisation** method from Appendix 4.3 of the paper.
-All six layers' Fisher values are concatenated into a single global vector, normalised to unit trace globally (not per-layer), then split back by layer to compute the per-layer Hellinger distance:
+All six layers' Fisher values are concatenated into a single global vector, normalised to unit sum globally (not per-layer), then split back by layer to compute the per-layer Hellinger distance:

 ```python
 def fisher_to_global_vector(fisher_dict, layer_names):